mCodex/react-native-sensitive-info/README.md

 `getAllItems(options)`: Will retrieve all keys and values from Shared Preferences & Keychain

 "Options" is a new parameter (optional) that you can pass to our methods.
 But what does it do?
-Now, you can select which keychain's service (iOS) and shared preferences name (android) you can use.
+Now, you can select which keychain's service (iOS) and shared preferences's name (android) you can use.
 To do so:

 ```javascript
 SInfo.setItem('key1', 'value1', {